deckhouse/deckhouse/modules/030-cloud-provider-aws/docs/FAQ.md

   * Manually run a bastion in the <prefix>-public-0 subnet;
   * Continue the installation by specifying the bastion: `dhctl bootstrap --ssh-bastion...`

-## Adding pre-created instances to a cluster
+## Adding CloudStatic nodes to a cluster

 To add a pre-created instance to the cluster, you need:
   * Attach a security group `<prefix>-node`